leonardosblang/gpt3-whatsapp/README.md

 Happy chatting! :smile:

-# Made by LeoLang
+# Made by Leolang
-This Whatsapp Bot with GPT-3 was created by LeoLang.
+This Whatsapp Bot with GPT-3 was created by Leonardo Lang.